pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 Then the **PAT_CTR_TOKEN** can be used during 10 minutes into any workflow that need it.

 ## Congratulation you have reached the end of this tutorial

+# Improvements

+We might have several workflows that will use the Global SecureX Threat Response Token.

+And if we ask for a new token every time we run a workflow, then first of off it is not really efficient, and second we might break some workflow executions because another workflow renewed the Threat Reponses Authentication Token !

+TODO : Imagine how to add an activity that checks first if the Threat Response Token is valid or not, before asking for a new token !

+A easy way to do this is to try to send a REST API call to Threat Response and check the status code.

+It's up to you !

 # Next Step